rcolinp/clinical_informatics_umls/README.md

 # Clinical Informatics UMLS®

-In this repository, a thorough exploration of some of the largest and/or most relevant biomedical ontologies within the Unified Medical Language System® (UMLS®) pertaining to oncology will be done.
+In this repository, an exploration of a handful of the largest and/or industry relevant biomedical ontologies (within the Unified Medical Language System® (UMLS®)).

+**Disclaimer** - while this repository is open to anyone & has been created to share knowledge, educate & provide to open source community.
+In order to access the data covered, you must be a UMLS® license holder.
+Please visit [How to License and Access the Unified Medical Language System® (UMLS®) Data](https://www.nlm.nih.gov/databases/umls.html) to learn more!

-The scope of material covered in this repository will pertain specifically to healthcare, biotechnology & pharmaceutics, with a heavy focus around oncology & cancer.
+The scope of material covered in this repository will pertain specifically to healthcare, biotechnology & pharmaceutics.
+Largely in regards to oncology.

-The UMLS® ontologies within the scope of this repository contain rich semantics, concept hierarchies & semantic relationships which put them on the forefront of empowering AI & subject matter experts towards smarter treatment decisions & interoperability of biomedical data within healthcare.
+The UMLS® ontologies/vocabularies within the scope of this repository has been limited due to the enormous size of UMLS® (containing >200+ vocabularies).
+Despite the "limited" scope, the vocabularies chosen to be included all live at the forefront of bringing interopability to healthcare.
+These ontologies contain rich semantics such as concept hierarchies and semantic relationships which leave them at the forefront of industry use.

-A subset of the UMLS® 2021AA full release (available as of 05/03/2021), containing pertinent present day industry standard biomedical ontologies have been chosen for this project (complete list to follow in next section).
-The relational structure of UMLS® will be transformed from its native Rich Release Format (RRF) to more intuitive relational structures in addition to noSQL graphs.
-Specifically using the worlds leading graph data model, Neo4j (label property graph).
+As described above, a "subset" of the UMLS® 2021AA full release (available as of 05/03/2021 -> next release (2021AB will be available Novemeber, 2021), containing pertinent present day industry standard biomedical ontologies have been chosen for this project (complete list to follow in next section).
+UMLS® License holders are provided an ability to create "subsets" of the data within the UMLS®.
+These subsets are provided in their native rich release format (RRF) & a relational database structure.

+A part of this repository will dedicated to how a subset of UMLS® can be transformed from its native Rich Release Format (RRF) to more intuitive and common relational structures such as MySQL, PostgresSQL & SQLite (all covered in this repository).
+Additionally, this repository will explore how the relational structure built can be modeled as a noSQL graph (will be using [Neo4j](https://neo4j.com/) - a label property graph & the world's leading graph database).

+The UMLS® provides a robust collection of interconnected data.
+In effort of studying this rich collection of "interconnected data", this repository will explore first creating a UMLS® subset as a relational database (SQLite, MySQL & PostgresSQL), querying that relational model & how to transform the relational model to a Neo4j graph database.

 ## What is the UMLS® & Why is it Important?